V1EngineeringInc/V1EngineeringInc-Docs/docs/mpcnc/trucks.md

 ## Belts and Idlers
 ![!MPCNC adding belts](https://www.v1engineering.com/wp-content/uploads/2020/06/Add-Belt-scaled.jpg){: width="400"}

-* You will need two idlers for each truck.
+* You will need two idlers for each Truck.
-* Two M5 screws and nuts
+* Two M5 screws and nuts.
-* \#2 screw driver
+* \#2 screw driver.

 !!!
 Tip
     If you add the belts first it is easier than trying to fish them through later.
 Each axis has a mirrored set of trucks so that is an easy way to also pair up the belts.